craighurley/ssmpm/README.md

 ### FILE Format

-`ssmpms` determines what to do with an entry based on the first character(s).
+`ssmpm` determines what to do with an entry based on the first character(s).
 Examples work best to describe the options:

 ```
 /create/string=foo